websockets/ws/doc/ws.md

 ### WS_NO_BUFFER_UTIL

-When set to a non empty value, prevents the optional `bufferutil` dependency from being required.
+When set to a non-empty value, prevents the optional `bufferutil` dependency from being required.

 ### WS_NO_UTF_8_VALIDATE

-When set to a non empty value, prevents the optional `utf-8-validate` dependency from being required.
+When set to a non-empty value, prevents the optional `utf-8-validate` dependency from being required.

 ## Error codes